 Day Darran Cooke, Services Delivery Manager, EMEA, Cloudera

 Delivering Big Data Advanced Analytics - Clusters - Defining Your Requirements

 Defining Your Requirements - Part 1

-In this series of short blogs, I’ll be sharing some of my experience and learning to pass on some useful advice and guidance I’ve picked up while helping customers successfully deliver Apache Hadoop clusters into their organisations.
+In this series, I’ll be sharing some of my experience and learning to pass on some useful advice and guidance I’ve picked up while helping customers successfully deliver Apache Hadoop clusters into their organisations.